 |Job Title||Job Growth Rate||Median Salary|

 Who Is Getting an Associate’s Degree in Emergency Medical Technology?

 At the countrywide level, the racial-ethnic distribution of emergency medical technology/technician (EMT paramedic) majors is as follows:

 |Race/Ethnicity||Number of Grads|

 |Hispanic or Latino||591|

-Emergency Medical Technology/Technician (EMT Paramedic) appeals to people across the globe.
+Students from other countries are interested in Emergency Medical Technology/Technician (EMT Paramedic), too.
 About 0.4% of those with this major are international students.